-Retweets – Pick people that match your style
+Retweets: Pick people who match your style

 Joel’s Retweets normally come from his carefully curated Twitter lists of people who focus on similar topics to himself, such as startup founders, Buffer team members and Buffer investors or advisors.
 Scheduling your retweets is also a particularly good technique as it allows you to engage with more people, without flooding your followers.

-Joel’s found this to be a good way to build or strengthen relationships with others and to show appreciation for their content.
+Joel has found this to be a good way to build or strengthen relationships with others and to show appreciation for their content.

-Question Tweets – Lowest frequency, with great results
+Question Tweets: Lowest frequency, great results